MicrosoftDocs/sql-docs/docs/relational-databases/linked-servers/create-linked-servers-sql-server-oledb-provider.md

 |Any object|`ISupportErrorInfo`|No|Use to verify whether a given interface supports error objects.||
 |  |  |  |  |  |

+>[!NOTE]
-`Note:` The `Index` object, `Command` object, and `Error` object are not mandatory.
+>The `Index` object, `Command` object, and `Error` object are not mandatory.
 However, if they are supported, the listed interfaces are mandatory as specified in the Required column.

 ## <a name="appendixb"></a>SQL Subset Used for Generating Remote Queries